thoresonjd/5300-Dolphin/README.md

 ### **Error & Memory Leak Checking**
 Checking for memory leaks can be done with [Valgrind](https://valgrind.org/).
 A target within the Makefile has been configured with relevant flags to execute Valgrind via running the command `$ make check`.

+If any issues arise, first try clearing out all the files within the database environment directory.

 ### **Handoff**
 Our handoff video is located on YouTube [here](https://www.youtube.com/watch?v=bdTMnPUru6I).